- Where can I buy Spark R&D Gear?

 - My bindings hang off my heel edge, what should I do?

 If you have Voile pucks check your puck installation and make sure the Inline Disc (One Slot) is on the heel side of your board and the Parallel Disc (Two Slot) is on the toe side.
 For stance angles between roughly -12 and 12 degrees the “A” on the Inline Disc should point toward the board centerline.
 For steeper angles, the “B” should point toward the board centerline.
 This Board Set-up Quick Start Guide has suggestions for getting your setup just right.

 - Do you have spare parts available?

 Yes!
-Check out our the Kits and Spare Parts section of our online store.
+Check out the Kits and Spare Parts section of our online store.
 If you can’t find what you’re looking for in our online store, use the General Form on our Contact page and we’ll get you squared away.

 - Why don’t my pins fit in ride mode on my Blaze or Burner bindings?

 If you have a forward angle on your rear binding, you may not be able to secure the pin in ride mode due to interference with the heel rest.
 If this happens, just slide the pin in from the opposite binding side.
 You may need to re-adjust the leash length by loosening the toe buckle screw.
 Alternatively, you may want to attach the pin on the other side of the binding.